loki4j/loki-logback-appender/docs/docus/docs/compatibility.md

 ### Java 8 support

-Loki4j ships a separate artifact with `-jdk8` suffix that is built specially for Java 8.
+Loki4j ships a separate artifact with the `-jdk8` suffix built specially for Java 8.
-Futhermore, we would need to use the Apache HTTP client with Java 8, as the default Java HTTP client works only for Java 11+.
+Furthermore, we would need to use the Apache HTTP client with Java 8, as the default Java HTTP client works only for Java 11+.
 So please add the following dependencies to your project:

 <!--DOCUSAURUS_CODE_TABS-->